j-g-b/j-g-b.github.io/menu/about.md

 title: About
 ---

 I am currently a second year PhD student in the [Department of Statistical Science](https://stat.duke.edu) at Duke University.
-My work is jointly supervised by Professors [Peter D. Hoff](http://pdhoff.github.io) and [Sayan Mukherjee](http://sayanmuk.github.io).
+My work is jointly supervised by Professors [Peter Hoff](http://pdhoff.github.io) and [Sayan Mukherjee](http://sayanmuk.github.io).

 ### Previous work